microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/site-getallsites.md

 # sites: getAllSites

 List [sites](../resources/site.md) across geographies in an organization.
-This API can also be used to enumerate all sites in a non-multigeo tenant.
+This API can also be used to enumerate all sites in a non-multi-geo tenant.

 For more details, see [Best practices for discovering files and detecting changes at scale](/onedrive/developer/rest-api/concepts/scan-guidance?view=odsp-graph-online&preserve-view=true).